Yuzhifur/Sentra-Chatbot/README.md

 │       ├── userAvatar: string        # URL or data for user's avatar image │       ├── userDescription: string   # User's self-description/bio
-│       ├── userCharacters: string[]  # Array of character IDs created by this user │       ├── createdAt: timestamp      # When the user account was created │       ├── lastLogin: timestamp      # When the user last logged in │       │
+│       ├── userCharacters: string[]  # Array of character IDs created by this user │       ├── friendCount: number       # Number of accepted friends (for performance) │       ├── createdAt: timestamp      # When the user account was created │       ├── lastLogin: timestamp      # When the user last logged in │       │
+│       ├── friends/                  # Subcollection for friends and friend requests │       │   └── {friendUserId}/       # Friend/request document (ID is the other user's ID)
+│       │       ├── userUsername: string      # Friend's username
+│       │       ├── userDisplayName: string   # Friend's display name
+│       │       ├── userAvatar: string        # Friend's avatar URL
+│       │       ├── pending: boolean          # true if invite, false if accepted
+│       │       └── createdAt: timestamp      # When friend was added/requested
+│       │
 │       └── chatHistory/              # Subcollection for chat history
 │           └── {chatId}/             # Individual chat document in history